 Deep Water Culture

-Coco Coir has a great ability to retain moisture.
-It is more forgiving than hydroton or rockwool.
-It is the closest to soil of any of the grow media we know.
-Coco coir has certain qualities that modify the availability of nutrients to the plants, so it’s common for growers to use coco specific nutrients to optimize plant growth.
-Coco coir is shredded coconut husk that’s composted.
-It’s important that the coco coir comes from plants that are not near salty bodies of water, like the ocean, or the product will be unsuitable for plants.
-The neutral pH level of this medium makes it perfect for using with a variety of plants.
+The coco coir must come from plants that are not near salty bodies of water, like the ocean.
+Excess salts make the product unsuitable for plants.
+The neutral pH level of this medium makes it perfect for use with a variety of plants.
 It is often mixed with perlite for better root aeration, and sometimes with organic ingredients like guano, manures, or soils.

 Coco Coir is excellent for hand watering, run to waste, and drip irrigation.

-Coco Husk is the less processed version of coco coir.
-It’s basically chunks of the hull of the coconut.
+This material is the less processed version of coco coir.
+It’s basically chunks of the coconut hull.
 Many growers use this instead of perlite to aerate the rootzone.
 It’s also used alone for plants that naturally grow in trees, like orchids.
 We recommend using this in conjunction with coco coir for most crops.

 Rockwool / Stonewool

-Unlike coco coir, rockwool has an alkaline pH value.
-In recirculating systems you’ll see it move the pH of the nutrient solution upwards.
-A simple test is to measure the pH of the runoff from the rockwool.
+Unlike coco coir, stonewool has an alkaline pH value.
+In recirculating systems, you’ll see it move the pH of the nutrient solution upwards.
+To see how stonewool is affecting pH, measure the pH of the runoff from the system.

 Stonewool is compatible with run to waste, hand watering, drip irrigation, and flood-and-drain.

 Perlite is suitable for growers who find it difficult to get enough air to the root zone.
 Usually, perlite will make up around a third of your potting mix.
-Perlite is often available in different size ranges, from pieces slightly larger than sand, to large chunky pieces.
-We highly recommend the large chunky perlite.
+Perlite is often available in different size ranges, from pieces slightly larger than sand to large pieces.
+We highly recommend the larger, chunky perlite.

 Used alone, like with orchids, we like to hand water and allow the container to rest in a dish of the nutrient solution.
 The perlite is excellent at wicking up the nutrient solution.
 Mixed with other media, perlite works well with hand watering, drip irrigation, and drain to waste.